mugraph-payments/mugraph/README.md

 Given the inputs and outputs are part of each transaction, we can use it to track the causality in our semilattice.

-However, once we propagate those transactions on the gossip network, we can track two more sources of causality, tracking two "parents" for each message: one from the node that originated the transaction, and another one from another node.

 ## Wall-Clock Ordering and Hybrid Logical Clocks

 This is still not good enough for us, though, because it is not total: if they don't have the same inputs, there is no ordering connection between any of them.